-- $1. \quad \text{If the student has been away for up to two (2) semesters after last completed course, they must:} \\$ - a.
-Complete a readmit form - 2.
-If the student has been away longer than two (2) semesters and up to five (5) years (15 semesters), they must: - 1.
-Complete the online application indicating they are seeking re-admission - 2.
-Submit a letter identifying what has changed that will allow them to be successful if readmitted to the program - 3.
-Complete an interview with faculty from the identified program
+- 1. If the student has been away for up to two (2) semesters after last completed course, they must: - Complete a readmit form - 2.
+If the student has been away longer than two (2) semesters and up to five (5) years (15 semesters), they must: - a.
+Complete the online application indicating they are seeking re-admission - b.
+Submit a letter identifying what has changed that will allow them to be successful if readmitted to the program - c.
+Complete an interview with faculty from the identified program - 3.
+If a student has been away longer than five (5) years (16+ semesters) after last complete course, they must:

-- 3. If a student has been away longer than five (5) years (16+ semesters) after last complete course, they must: - 1.
 Complete the full application process